adam-zakaria/copy-container-react/README.md

 | `copiedText` | Boolean | `Copied!` | No | Text beside the clipboard after it is clicked. |

 # Syntax highlighting styles
-To use a different style from the default import one (at the top of the file that uses this component) from this link: https://github.com/highlightjs/highlight.js/tree/main/src/styles like so:
+To use a different style from the default, import one from this link: https://github.com/highlightjs/highlight.js/tree/main/src/styles like so:
 ```css